justinperkins/linky/README.md

 the linky image resizer is an apple script requires a Mac environemnt

 # usage

+  1. Download the source
+  2. Copy configuration file from: bin/config.yml.example to bin/config.yml
+  3. Setup the config file for your environemnt, assumes your SSH public keys are already configured
+  4. Run the setup script: bin/linky_worker.rb -s
+  5. Copy the following to your production server: index.php, linky.php, linky.yml, spyc/
+  6. Add items to your linky file (will automatically deploy to your production environment): bin/linky_worker.rb -a
+  7. See bin/amazon_music_worker.rb for example of an automated task for updating your linky

+# license

 linky is freely distributable under the terms of an MIT-style license